Adding base stations on ThingPark GUI

 This topic describes how base station managers can add base stations to their account, using ThingPark's user interface.

-Note You must be assigned either an Administrator or a Base Station Manager role to proceed with base station provisioning tasks.
-Read-only users (being assigned a "Viewer" role) cannot activate base stations.
-To learn more, click Read-only mode.
+You must be assigned either an Administrator or a Base Station Manager role to proceed with base station provisioning tasks.
+Read-only users (being assigned a Viewer role) cannot add new base stations.

 Log in to your ThingPark account.

 On the left panel, select Base Stations, and click ADD BASE STATION at the top right corner of the screen.
 The following screen displays:

 For gateways using Basics Station packet forwarder, if your manufacturer is not listed, use the Generic manufacturer.note

 The manufacturer thumbnails proposed by the user interface correspond to the 5 recently used manufacturers.
 If you do not find your manufacturer in those thumbnails, click View More Manufacturers.